Jet Set Radio – PC (2000)

-The whole story of the game is mainly narrated by the DJ Professor K. As we advance through the story we are introduced to more characters, becoming enlightened of the whole situation that is going on around Tokyo-To.
-The story mostly moves around the GGs which are the main characters of the game.
+The whole story of the game is mainly narrated by the DJ Professor K. As we advance through the story we are introduced to more characters, becoming enlightened about the whole situation that is going on around Tokyo-To.
+The story mostly moves around the GGs, which are the main characters of the game.
 Beat, Gum, and Tab.
-With those three the whole trip starts around doing tricks and marking their turf as they go with the fast pace of the magnetic skates.
+With those three, the whole trip starts around doing tricks and marking their turf as they go with the fast pace of the magnetic skates.

 Needless to say, you’re unlikely to get lost.
 There’s no complicated plot and the story is straight forward.
 This allowed for Jet Set Radio to be easy to follow while being a simple and fun experience.

 In Jet Set Radio the user interface is quite simple.
-You can see the allotted time in the corner, your life in the upper zone and the spray cans you have remaining.
+You can see the allotted time in the corner, your life in the upper zone, and the spray cans you have remaining.
 When you pause the game you are given a map that shows you the location of the remaining marks, which is simple yet useful.
-Plus you can adjust the in game volume of the games sound if you are so inclined.
-A simple screen with not much to see offers an easy going experience.
+Plus, you can adjust the in game volume of the game’s sound if you are so inclined.
+A simple screen with not much to see that offers an easy going experience.

 Glitches: There’s not really much to complain about here, the game is quite solid, and without many bugs.
 If I ever had a problem, it was usually related to my PC and not the game.
 I ended up testing any issues I had using my friends computers, only to find out it was my PC and not the game itself.